-To me, September is the perfect time for a preschool apple theme!
+To me, September is the perfect time for a teaching preschoolers about apples!
 The new school year signals that fall’s on its way, bringing with it thoughts of apples and pumpkins.
 My preschoolers and I had an absolute blast with this apple pie sensory play, which is perfect for an apple theme.

 When I was creating this sensory activity, I knew I wanted a material that looked like apples.
 I’ve done an apple pie bin with oats in the past, but I wanted something a little different this year.
 Then I remembered And Next Comes L’s Rainbow Chickpeas and inspiration struck!
 I dyed the garbanzo beans as she did, but I only used red, yellow, and green.